 Lawmakers’ biggest fear is that Chinese national security laws could force ByteDance to share US user data with China’s government, even though TikTok’s US information is stored on US-based Oracle servers.

-This is a developing situation, and there’s still no telling what could happen in the eleventh hour with a new presidential administration on the horizon.
-Luckily, we’re not completely in the dark about what a US ban might look like.
+This is a developing situation, and there’s still no telling what could happen as we wait for enforcement of the ban.
+Luckily, we’re not completely in the dark about what a total US ban might look like.
 Since countries like India and Afghanistan have already implemented bans on the app, we have some idea of what might be coming our way.

 Source: CBC